-The NIT was founded in 1958 as a subsidiary institute of the Netherlands Institute for the Near East (NINO), located in Leiden, the Netherlands.
+The NIT was founded in 1958 as a subsidiary institute of the Netherlands Institute for the Near East (NINO), located in Leiden, Netherlands.
 Until 2005, it was named Netherlands Historical-Archaeological Institute.
 Until that same year, the NIT was based at the Palais de Hollande, the Netherlands Consulate-General and former embassy on Istiklal Caddesi.
-In 2006, the institute moved to its current premises.
-In 2007, H.R.M.
-Queen Beatrix visited the Netherlands Institute in Turkey.
-From 2009 until 2014, the NIT received additional funding from the Dutch Ministry of Education, Culture and Science as part of the ministry's higher education internationalization policies.
+Entering into a cooperation agreement with Koç University, the institute moved to its current premises in 2006.

-From the late 1970s onwards, the NIT has been actively involved in archaeological excavation projects in Turkey.
-The architectural history of the Ottoman period, especially of the Balkans, forms a second focus of research, having begun by former director Machiel Kiel.
+From the late 1970s onwards, the NIT has been actively involved in archaeological fieldwork projects in Turkey.
 In recent years, the scope of the institute’s academic activities has widened to include a range of disciplines under the overarching theme of heritage studies.

 Its well-equipped scientific library has served several generations of students and researchers and continues to serve the scholarly community in Istanbul.